 When Andrew first looks in the mirror to see his new human features, he gazes deeply in the mirror, as complex emotions play on his face for a long while.
 He finally quietly tells Rupert, "Thank you" in the most understated way.

-Blink and you'll miss it, but when Andrew adopts the dog late in the movie, he names it Wolfie, the same name Little Miss named her stuffed-toy dog way back near the beginning of the movie.
+Blink and you'll miss it, but when Andrew adopts the dog late in the movie, he names it Woofy, the same name Little Miss named her stuffed-toy dog way back near the beginning of the movie.

-- Some Fridge Heartwarming: Andrew hiring Galatea is probably his honoring Rupert, who by that time has probably passed away.
+Some Fridge Heartwarming: Andrew hiring Galatea is probably his honoring Rupert, who by that time is at least 170 years old and has probably passed away.
 Galatea would have been "orphaned" by his death as well, so she's essentially Andrew's adopted daughter.
 This is probably why Galatea calls him "the great Andrew Martin" - and this is someone who stuck her with a pneumatic drill!

 A minor one: When Andrew is cleaning a room, he sees a spider on a web.
 What does he do?
 Gently place the spider on a bush of flowers.
 Aww...